gnomon-inria/gnomon/doc/user_guide/index.md

 Get a better understanding of the principles underlying the architecture of the Gnomon platform.
 :::

 :::{grid-item-card}
 :class-header: sd-bg-light sd-font-weight-bold sd-text-center
 :link: forms_index.html
 Forms
 ^^^
-Find the available form primitives in Gnomon.
+Find out the Form primitives that are natively available in Gnomon.
 :::

 :::{grid-item-card}